-There are many little known facts about Jesus (Yeshua) that are not taught to His followers by those who ought to
+There are many little-known facts about Jesus (Yeshua) that are not taught to His followers by those who ought to

 be knowledgeable.
 Sometimes it is because it seems irrelevant and other times it seems the truth might damage a preconceived tradition of some denominational doctrine.
 Most frightening is when those educated to teach the Bible have never really studied it but rather, studied their professor’s notes or classroom textbooks.
-Because they have never had to actually read and study the Bible text and wrestle with the enormous volume of information found therein, they have adopted whatever spoon fed education as well as ill-conceived traditions their mentors pass along.
+Because they have never had to actually read and study the Bible text and wrestle with the enormous volume of information found therein, they have adopted whatever spoon-fed education as well as ill-conceived traditions their mentors pass along.
 They get a good grade but are not prepared to deliver the Bible’s exhaustive truths to us.

 Is this really a problem?
-It is if you become a lifelong student of the Book and discover that many exciting and revealing truths will lock you out of classroom discussions because, “those ideas are too controversial”.
+It is if you become a lifelong student of the Book and discover that many exciting and revealing truths will lock you out of classroom discussions because “those ideas are too controversial”.
 Maybe they are controversial but that does not mean they are not understandable and believable!
 Many truths are exciting and enriching.
 Many of these findings are best kept between God and you alone (Romans 14:22), as they would only bring unhappiness to many others who have been taught with certain expectations opposite to what can be read.
 In addition, they are not matters of salvation or understanding of faith, grace, or love.

 One intriguing truth about Jesus that many are not aware of, that does make a difference to how we see the end of the Old Testament and the beginning of the New Testament, is the rule of life under which he lived and died.
 Many see the Gospels as part of the New Testament since there is a page that has been placed between Malachi and Matthew that demarcates them as such.
 However, Jesus was born, lived, and died under the Old Testament with its Law, traditions, bloody sacrifices, taxes, and tithe.
-The New Testament (NT) teachings did not begin to challenge the Mosaic instructions until the day of Pentecost when the Apostles announced forgiveness of sins in the name of Jesus Christ (Acts 2).
+The New Testament (NT) teachings did not begin to challenge the Mosaic instructions until the day of Pentecost when the Apostles announced the forgiveness of sins in the name of Jesus Christ (Acts 2).
 From this day forward the fulfillment of the last days of the Mosaic age had begun.

-When Peter announced that the manifestation of the Spirit of God that day, with a fire from above, was fulfillment of the Joel’s prophecy saying:
+When Peter announced that the manifestation of the Spirit of God that day, with a fire from above, was the fulfillment of Joel’s prophecy saying:

 ‘In the last days it will be, God declares,